 “I wear many hats in my business.
 I knew what I was supposed to do, but it was vague.
 The job description crystallized the specific activities of the President’s role so I could differentiate when I was leading vs. managing, for example.
 As it turned out, I wasn’t spending enough time on the former, and the latter was much easier to delegate—which I’ve now done.”

-The president’s job description combined with the business plan, outlines how he should spend his time and the expected outcomes of that effort.
-If he then shares this information with others in the organization, they can coordinate with his efforts.
-It also acts as a tool to help him set priorities.
+The president’s job description, combined with the business plan, outlines how they should spend their time and the expected outcomes of that effort.
+If they then share this information with others in the organization, they can coordinate shared effort.
+It also acts as a tool to help them set priorities.